 In the synthesis laboratory of developing PV technologies, the design, synthesis and characterization of unique materials that can be used in perovskite and organic solar cells are carried out.

-In our synthesis laboratory, a fume hood, a Schlenk system with five different lines, a balance for sensitive measurements, five heaters, two different heating mantles, a solvent purification system consisting of five different solvents for very sensitive reactions, a solvent purification system for microwave assisted reactions There are one microwave system, one PARR device for hydrogenation reactions, two different solvent evaporation devices that can also be used for distillation to remove unwanted solvents from the environment, HPLC and GC devices for material determination, and an dry oven.
+In our synthesis laboratory, there are a fume hood, a Schlenk system with five different lines, a balance for sensitive measurements, heater stirrers, heating mantles, a solvent purification system consisting of five different solvents for very sensitive reactions, a solvent purification system for microwave assisted reactions.
+There are one microwave system, one PARR device for hydrogenation reactions, two different solvent evaporation devices that can also be used for distillation to remove unwanted solvents, HPLC and GC devices for material determination and a dry oven.

-Emerging PV – CdTe Laboratory CdTe thin-film-based solar cells have the second largest share in the global market after silicon-based technologies.
+CdTe thin-film-based solar cells have the second largest share in the global market after silicon-based technologies.
 Semi-permeable and tandem CdTe solar cells are produced within the body of ODTÜ-GÜNAM.
 Thin film layers that make up the CdTe solar cell are produced using physical vacuum deposition methods.
-Within the scope of the research, research continues with 2 post-doctoral researchers and 2 doctoral students in different focuses such as the development of different electron and hole carrier layers, electronic modification, thickness improvement, optoelectronic improvement of the permeable conductive layer.
+Within the scope of the research, research continues with 2 post-doctoral researchers and 2 doctoral students in different focuses such as the development of different electron and hole carrier layers, electronic modification, thickness improvement, optoelectronic improvement of the conductive layer.